Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 =================================
 You can read more about the KIDOZ SDK on [KIDOZ SDK](https://github.com/Kidoz-SDK/Documentation/wiki)

-####Include the library

-Copy `KidozFlexSdkLib.ane` and the `supportV4Air.ane` files from SampleApplication to YOUR project. <br/>

 ###IMPORTANT!
-In case there is some other `.ANE` files that already includes the V4 libary (getting errors during build phase) such as (Google Play Service, AdMob or othe libs) then you should NOT add the `supportV4Air.ane` to your project.
+In case there is some other `.ANE` files that already includes the V4 libary (getting errors during build phase) such as (Google Play Service, AdMob or othe libs) then you should NOT include the `supportV4Air.ane` file to your project only the `KidozFlexSdkLib.ane`.
 <br>

+###Include the library
+Copy `KidozFlexSdkLib.ane` and the `supportV4Air.ane` files from SampleApplication to YOUR project. <br/>

 1. Right click on the project and select `Properties`.
 2. In opened window select `Flex Build Path` and then click `Native Extensions`.
 (Figure 1).